What Is Nursing?

 - Partnerships with local healthcare employers

-- Reduce your college debt: pre-requisite courses may qualify for the Work Ready KY Scholarship
+- Reduce your college debt: pre-requisite courses and nursing courses may qualify for the Work Ready KY Scholarship

-- Pre-requisite classes that work with your schedule
+- Pre-requisite courses online and face-to-face option that are flexible with your schedule

 - Credits that transfer to 4-year institutions